scds/text-analysis-3/tmv.md

 * new need people workers better families time democrats future working
 * canada canadian canada’s jobs plan businesses small conservatives business canadians

 Again, your topics might not be the same as above!
 Particularly if we have tweaked our parameters differently.
+In the topics above, we may have improved our results by changing the tokenization options before uploading the corpus to split tokens at non-letter characters rather than whitespace (i.e. "canada" & "s" vs "canada's").
 But we can start to interpret some themes from related words, such as "trade," "money," and "market" in the third topic which we might intepret as prioritizing economic strength.

 ![](assets/img/voyant-topics-alt.png)

+You may wish to perform some additional

 ![](assets/img/voyant-topic-prevalence.png)
 ![](assets/img/voyant-topics-document.png)

+You can also export the weights of the topics if you wish to, for example, use the data values in a sonification project.

 ## Voyant Tools Server

-Voyant Tools has a downloadable version of the application available in the form [Voyant Server](https://github.com/voyanttools/VoyantServer/releases/tag/2.6.5).
+Voyant Tools has a downloadable version of the application available in the form of [Voyant Server](https://github.com/voyanttools/VoyantServer/releases/tag/2.6.5).
 Voyant Server can be run from your computer without an Internet connection, and accessed via your web browser.
 The user experience of Voyant Server is identical to that of the web app we used in the previous section.

 Using Voyant Server is the preferred approach if you will be working with very large corpora or if you are working with documents that should not be publically accessible due to privacy or copyright concerns (although you can password protect your corpus).
 One drawback of Voyant Server, however, is that it relies on a very narrow window of Java versions - between Java 8 and Java 11.

 If you have Java 8, 9, 10 or 11 installed on your computer, Voyant Server will be relatively easy to use.
 Otherwise, you may need to run multiple versions of Java on your machine - which is doable! - but more involved.
 Refer to instructions on running multiple versions of Java [in Windows (Sven Woltmann)](https://www.happycoders.eu/java/how-to-switch-multiple-java-versions-windows/) or [on Mac (Jayson Minard on StackOverflow)](https://stackoverflow.com/questions/52524112/how-do-i-install-java-on-mac-osx-allowing-version-switching/52524114#52524114).

+When Voyant Server runs as smoothly [as its documentation suggests](https://voyant-tools.org/docs/#!/guide/server), it is superior to the web app.
+But if you encounter technical barriers in using Voyant Server and do not have the time to troubleshoot them, the web app is perfectly viable option for analysis and short-term dissemination.

 ## References
 <a id="1">[1]</a>